Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/98-Changelog.md

 * Fixed wrong arguments for ajax-based slug unique check.
 * Moved default sorting determination in controller helper into own method.
 * Added missing check in entity initialiser.
+* Fixed handling of unique slugs for relation form presets.
 * For more details see [closed tickets on GitHub](https://github.com/Guite/MostGenerator/issues?q=milestone%3A1.3.2).

 ## ModuleStudio 1.3.1 (May 30, 2018)